HyperspectralCameron/Investigating-the-Limits-of-Spectroscopy-for-the-Estimation-of-Foliar-N-and-P-in-Apple/README.md

 Investigating the Limits of Spectroscopy for the Estimation of Foliar N and P in Apple

-Herein lies the raw data and code to reproduce the results presented in C.Cullinan and A.Scomparin et al., 2024, Predicting Leaf Nitrogen and Phosphorus Concentrations in Apple using UV-VIS-NIR spectroscopy - beyond the proof of concept
+Herein lies the raw data and code to reproduce the results presented in C.Cullinan and A.Scomparin et al., 2025, Investigating the Limits of Spectroscopy for the Estimation of Foliar N and P in Apple

 All file paths are in the script are relative to the location of the script, therefore the file structure should be preserved.